ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 ### 1. Add yourself to the webring

-To add yourself to the webring, submit a Pull Request to this repository where you have added your information to the end of [`sites.json`](https://github.com/ericwbailey/a11y-webring.club/blob/main/data/sites.json).
+To add yourself to the webring, submit a pull request to this repository where you have added your information to the end of [`sites.json`](https://github.com/ericwbailey/a11y-webring.club/blob/main/data/sites.json).

 <strong>Required</strong> information is: